usc-psychsim/psychsim-eval-gui/documentation/source/code_documentation/future_directions.rst

 Known Bugs/issues
 =================

+- Query functions
+    **Issue:**
+    Currently, the query functions lack some information about the actual simulation.
+Part of this problem is that the simulation is'nt completely defined / in a working state, or I didn't have enough information to complete the query funciton.

+    The main issue with this is when looking at the query results (for example beliefs, or predicted actions) there are numerical values that don't have much meaning to the user.
+There should be some sort of mapping between these internal PsychSim values and actual user-interpertable values that can be displayed.

+    **How to fix:**
+    Once the mapping information becomes available, the functions can be edited in *functions/query_functions.py*

 - Dropdown options
     **Issue:**
     Some dropdown selections have a cascade effect of setting other dropdowns, or making them enabled.